AstarNetwork/plasmdocs/learn/consennsus.md

 # Consensus 🎬

-The [Plasm Network](https://www.plasmnet.io/) changes consensus algorithms and reward designs step by step to maintain security.
-Specifically, it initially takes the form of a Proof of Authority that is run solely by Validators selected by the community.
+To increase security, the [Plasm Network](https://www.plasmnet.io/) will have consensus and reward algorithm upgrades over time.
+Plasm will start using a Proof of Authority model run by community selected validators.

-Next, we will change to rewards centered on [collator](https://wiki.polkadot.network/docs/en/maintain-collator) to participate as [Parachain](https://wiki.polkadot.network/docs/en/learn-parachains).
-Eventually, we will move to NPoS, which is also used by Polkadot's Relaychain.
-Please refer to the PLM Token Ecosystem chapter for details on how to distribute rewards.
+The next upgrade will change reward and consensus to [collator](https://wiki.polkadot.network/docs/en/maintain-collator) which is a [Parachain](https://wiki.polkadot.network/docs/en/learn-parachains) requirement.
+Ultimately Plasm will move to NPoS which is used by Polkadot's Relaychain.
+More details about reward distribution can be found in the PLM Token Ecosystem chapter.

 {% page-ref page="token-economy.md" %}

 ## Proof of Authority

 Proof of Authority is a consensus-building algorithm that operates only with a validator selected by the community.
-Public blockchains can be vulnerable when few are launching reliable validators.
-For this reason, PoA will be operated until a sufficient distribution of token holders and the existence of potential validators can be confirmed.
-The validator at this time will be paid according to the specified parameters as in the case of PoS.
+Public blockchains can be vulnerable when there are a low amount of reliable validators.
+For this reason, PoA will operate until sufficient token distribution and potential validators can be confirmed.
+The validator reward structure will follow PoS convention.

 ## Nominated Proof of Staking

-[Plasm Network](https://www.plasmnet.io/) uses NPoS which is used on the Polkadot relay chain.
-This consensus algorithm consists of 3 steps.
+[Plasm Network](https://www.plasmnet.io/) uses NPoS a Polkadot relay chain feature.
+This consensus algorithm consists of 3 steps:

 1. A Nominator selects a validator [NPoS](https://research.web3.foundation/en/latest/polkadot/NPoS/)
-2. A validator verifies transactions and make a new block [BABE](https://research.web3.foundation/en/latest/polkadot/BABE/Babe/)
+2. A validator verifies transactions and makes a new block [BABE](https://research.web3.foundation/en/latest/polkadot/BABE/Babe/)
-3. Finalize the block that was delivered in the network [GRANDPA](https://research.web3.foundation/en/latest/polkadot/GRANDPA/)
+3. Validator finalizes the block that was delivered in the network [GRANDPA](https://research.web3.foundation/en/latest/polkadot/GRANDPA/)

-The block reward is distributed to the validator who created the block and his/her Nominator.
-In addition to that, the reward is also paid to the [Plasm Network](https://www.plasmnet.io/) contributors as follows.
+The block reward is distributed to the validator who created the block and respective Nominator.
+A reward is also paid to the [Plasm Network](https://www.plasmnet.io/) contributors.